robalb/workstation/readme.md

 - Running the script twice won't cause any damage.
 Configurations and programs are installed only if they are not detected in the system
 - guided github account login
 - git repository for dotfiles management, synced with https://github.com/robalb/dotfiles.
 (It uses the technique described [here](https://www.atlassian.com/git/tutorials/dotfiles) )
-- bare minimum tools: tmux, nvim, kitty (with sourcecodepro nerd font)
+- bare minimum tools: tmux, nvim, nerdfonts

 extra features (kinda out of scope for this script, can be disabled via the extra flag):